smbadiwe/ParaMODA/README.md

 More importantly the new algorithm allows for parallelization of huge chunks of the task – which will be helpful, especially for studying motifs of double-digit sizes in large networks.

 The tool also (optionally) collect and store discovered instances on the disk for future retrieval and analysis.

+The run the program, just fork or clone or download the source code here.
+Then open in Visual Studio and build the project called **ParaMODA**.
+It should build successfully without any problems.
+The successful build will generate an exe file which you can then run on command prompt.

+The command:`ParaMODA --help` will show you the available (verb) options.

+## Can't Run On Windows Machine?
+For users wanting to run program on non-Windows machine, all the source files for this project will work on .NET Core.
+It should be easy to create .NET Core projects, import the source files accordingly, build and run.
+This porting will be provided for in future.